VhybZApp/.github/profile/README.md

   - Integration with external knowledge sources
   - Governance hooks for safe, aligned behavior

-**How SOUL Powers bhybZ:**
+**How SOUL Powers vhybZ:**
-- Each VhybZ Agent is a collective of soulmades: it learns your style, goals, and preferences.
+- Each vhybZ Agent is a collective of soulmades: it learns your style, goals, and preferences.
 - Agents interact via MCP, contribute to MCG, and collaborate in Clusters.
 - SOUL's modular design means new agent skills, knowledge, and behaviors can be added as plug-ins.